Visorask/Sonarr_Anime_Regex/README.md

 ---

 ### Acknowledgements
-Most of my information and knowledge came from @Kaiser#0101 for the anime releases and best groups on discord and [TRaSH](https://trash-guides.info/) for his amazing regex.
+Most of my information and knowledge came from Kaiser#0101 and rg9400#7462 for the anime releases and best groups on discord and [TRaSH](https://trash-guides.info/) for his amazing regex.